zhangzhiqiangcs/ghw/README.md

 * `ghw.Disk.SizeBytes` contains the amount of storage the disk provides
 * `ghw.Disk.PhysicalBlockSizeBytes` contains the size of the physical blocks used on the disk, in bytes
+* `ghw.Disk.MountInfo` contains the mount info(mountpoint, type, readonly) of the disk, in case of mount the disk without partition.
+This will be `nil` if the block is partitioned.
 * `ghw.Disk.IsRemovable` contains a boolean indicating if the disk drive is removable
 * `ghw.Disk.DriveType` is the type of drive.
 It is of type `ghw.DriveType`